William Sherwell or Sherrill, born in Devon, England abt

 Ann Hudson had difficulty making a living for her daughter

 and herself.
-She later married William Perkins Vance who had been a scout
+She later married William Perkins Vance, who had been a scout

 for Brigham Young while crossing the plains.
 In 1874 he married Hannah as well.
 This was not well accepted by Ann.
 Hannah also is reported to have been opposed.
+Rumor has it that she was in love with a young man who was sent to

 colonize another area.